bonfire-networks/bonfire_ui_groups/README.md

 # Bonfire UI Groups

-Layout and UI components for bonfire groups extension.
+Pages and UI components for groups in Bonfire.

+It builds upon the schemas and functionality in `Bonfire.Classify` and `Bonfire.Tag`.

 ## Roadmap
 [Group Milestone](https://github.com/bonfire-networks/bonfire-app/milestone/33)